 - d.
 Set the Record signal values slider to On if the values are to be recorded in the local VictoriaMetrics database. - e.
 In the Recording interval field, enter the desired time interval for the recording (in seconds). - 13.
 Additional settings are available in Advanced viewing mode: - a.
-Use custom identifiers: Set the slider to On if you want to enter your own identifier name. - b.
+Use custom identifiers: Set the slider to On if you want to enter your own identifier name - b.
 Custom identifier: Enter your own identifier name. - 14.
 Further entries are required in the Details section. - a.
 Variable name: The S7 variable name encodes which address is to be accessed with which data type in which section of the S7.
 There are different variable areas: Data block, digital inputs/outputs or memory/flags.
 For more information, see the PLC manufacturer's interface description or list of variables.

-In case of problems with the connection to the S7 PLC, please also note the following information: https://flows.nodered.org/node/node-red-contrib-s7#var-iable-addressing.

-- b.
-I/O mode: Select whether a data value / date is to be read from the controller (Read) or written to the controller (Write). - On the Signal processing tab, you can specify how the signal value is to be processed.
-You can find out more at Configuring the signal processing steps [90]. - 16.
+In case of problems with the connection to the S7 PLC, please also note the following information: https://flows.nodered.org/node/node-red-contrib-s7#variable-addressing. - b.
+I/O mode: Select whether a data value / date is to be read from the controller (Read) or written to the controller (Write). - 15.
+On the Signal processing tab, you can specify how the signal value is to be processed.
+You can find out more at Configuring the signal processing steps [91]. - 16.
 Click on Save. - 17.
-On the Measurement modelling tab, you specify how the measurements are to be visualized.
+On the Measurement modelling tab, you specify how the measurements are to be visualized. - You can find out more at Measurement modelling [92]. - 18.
+Finally, click on Save & close.